-The analog input to the converter is differential and is provided via a 4-channel multiplexer.
-The input can be provided in reference to a voltage on the COM pin (which is generally V{REF}) or differentially by using two of the four input channels (CH0-CH3).
+The analog input to the converter is differential and is provided via an eight-channel multiplexer.
+The input can be provided in reference to a voltage on the COM pin (which is generally $+V{CC}/2$) or differentially by using four of the eight input channels (CH-CH7).
 The particular configuration is selectable via the digital interface.